How to clean climbing shoes

 How can we avoid such a mishap?
 Is there anything that can be done?
 In this article we will discuss how to clean climbing shoes without doing any damage.

-While it is possible to wash most climbing shoes (we’ll cover that soon), you’ll want to keep this to a minimum and only resort to soap and water when times are desperate.
+While it is possible to wash climbing shoes (we’ll cover that soon), you’ll want to keep this to a minimum and only resort to soap and water when times are desperate.

-Reduce the risk of odors by taking your shoes off after every couple of climbs.
+Reduce the risk of smelly climbing shoes by taking then off after every couple of climbs.
 Similarly, when home, don’t leave them stuffed in the bottom of your bag.
 Ideally, you’ll want to store them in a cool dark place (like a closet).

 You may also want to apply product to the inside of your shoes.
-Consider giving your shoes a spray of odor eliminator, or leaving a dryer sheet inside when not in use.
+Consider giving your shoes a spray of odour eliminator, or leaving a dryer sheet inside when not in use.
 There are also specific products out there, such as the Shoe Bananas, that target this exact issue.

 You’ll also want to consider the state of your own feet.
 Always make sure that your feet are clean before you slip the shoes on.
 If tend to be extra sweaty, you may even want to consider applying a bit of chalk to your feet.

-Again, don’t use hot water.
-Instead choose a warm to lukewarm temperature.
-Some shoes now a days, such as the La Sportiva Oxygym, are designed specifically to be machine washable.
+Again, don’t use hot water, instead choose a warm to lukewarm temperature.
+Some shoes, such as the La Sportiva Oxygym, are designed specifically to be machine washable.

 Take a look at the soles of your shoes.
 Most people don’t think to check, but a culprit of slippery footholds can sometimes be a dirty sole.
 In the gym, this means a thin layer of chalk, while outside you’re likely to attract smears of dirt.